yeasin2002/Rimas-Dental/README.md

-### Next-TS  Starter
+### Rima's Dental

-This is a simple starter for a nextjs project with TypeScript.
-It includes a basic setup for a React project with TypeScript, ESLint, Prettier, and shadcn/ui.
+ ### Description
-Don't forget to give a star if you like it. ✌️
+    This is a website for a dental clinic.
+It has a home page, about us page, services page, and contact us page.
+The website is responsive and has a navigation bar that allows users to navigate between the pages.